mmeghan/INFO403_CodingChallenges/README.md

 - **Chapter 4: How do we Sequence Antibodies?**

-    * 4.2 Protein Translation Problem
+    * 4.2 Protein Translation

+    * 4.2 Peptide Encoding

+    * 4.4 Generating Theoretical Spectrum

+    * 4.5 Counting Peptides with Given Mass

 - **Chapter 5: How Do We Compare Biological Sequences?**